Is The First Litecoin Hard Fork LitecoinCash A Scam, Sir?

 As to the name itself, the LCC team understands the knee-jerk negative reaction.
 However, it's become customary in recent months to prefix the name of a blockchain-level fork with the name of the coin you're forking from.
 I'm not saying that's an ideal situation, but it's a convention that has formed very quickly.
 What we do like is that it's instantly understood: “Litecoin Cash?
 Oh, must be a Litecoin fork.”

 The specific choice of “Cash” is very bold.
 There were three reasons behind that.
 The symmetry was nice; the first BTC fork was Bitcoin Cash.
-The sheer poke-the-wasp-nest effect does appeal to the team’s collective sense of humour, in the same way that forking Litecoin and making it SHA256 does.
-I think there’s value in branding that has some inherit crooked humour in it if you look at it a certain way, without going out-and-out meme based or being too obviously “funny”.
+The sheer poke-the-wasp-nest effect does appeal to the team’s collective sense of humor, in the same way, that forking Litecoin and making it SHA256 does.
+I think there's value in branding that has some inherent crooked humor in it if you look at it a certain way, without going out-and-out meme-based or being too obviously “funny”.

 The final reason for the “Cash” is really the most brazen.
 Googling around shows many things named “Litecoin Cash” that are not us.
 Here are a few:

 Those do indeed look incredibly scammy.
 Apologies to any of those projects who are actually genuine, but having seen them we decided it was best to prevent them existing by claiming the Litecoin Cash brand and racing past them.
 We completely understand how audacious that is, and that we would initially meet the same ridicule I can only imagine those projects did.

 SmartOptions.Io: There have been quite a few airdrops and “hard fork” scams.
 Do you have a message for all the doubters?
 How do you want to gain the trust back from the community?